AdnanKabbani01/File-Sharing-System/README.md

 # Advanced File Sharing System

-use cd server && python web_server.py to start the web server
+Use cd server && python web_server.py to start the web server

 A secure, multithreaded client-server file sharing system that allows users to upload, download, and list files in a distributed environment with advanced features like authentication, integrity verification, and resumable transfers.